 Another place I wish got shouted about more – Adelina Yard turns out some truly spectacular dishes in very understated surroundings, which is my kinda restaurant – I hate pomp and ceremony.
-Chef Jamie Randall is all about making local ingredients sing, and the plates always arrive looking gorgeous too.
+The food is all about making local ingredients sing, and the plates always arrive looking gorgeous too.
 They’ve got a small terrace at the back of the restaurant which overlooks the river if you want some scenery while you eat.

-If you’re looking for an unpretentious into to fine dining, this is it – you can get 2 courses for around £20 at lunchtime, or £40ish for a 2 course dinner.
-The extensive chef’s table menu is £65, much more accessible than many other restaurants of this standard.
+If you’re looking for an unpretentious into to fine dining, this is it – you can get 4 courses for £38 at lunchtime.
+The extensive chef’s table menu is £65 (optional wine flight £60), much more accessible than many other restaurants of this standard.

 The Times review of Adelina Yard